-D. Premier Pyramids - Release Moves
+Pyramids - Release Moves

-- 1. During a pyramid transition, a top person may pass above 2 1⁄2 high under the following conditions: - a.
-Anytime a pyramid release move is released from a second layer base and is caught by a second layer base, the second layer base that is catching the top person must also be the second layer base that originally released that top person (i.e. tower pyramid tic-tocks). - b.
-Free release moves from 2 1⁄2 high pyramids may not land in a prone or inverted position.
+- A. During a pyramid transition, a top person may pass above 2 1⁄2 high under the following conditions: - 1.
+Anytime a pyramid release move is released from a second layer base and is caught by a second layer base, the second layer base that is catching the top person must

+- also be the second layer base that originally released that top person (i.e. tower pyramid tic-tocks). - 2.
+Free release moves from 2 1⁄2 high pyramids may not land in a prone or inverted position. - B. B. Free released moves from 2 1⁄2 high pyramids: - 1.
+May not land in a prone or inverted position. - 2.
+Are limited to 0 flipping and 1 twisting rotation

-E. Premier Pyramids - Inversions
+Pyramids - Inversions

-- 1. Inverted stunts are allowed up to 2 1⁄2 persons high. - 2.
-Downward inversions from above prep level must be assisted by at least 2 bases.
+- A. Inverted stunts are allowed up to 2 1⁄2 persons high. - B. Downward inversions from above prep level must be assisted by at least 2 bases.
 Top person must maintain contact with a base or another top person.

-F. Premier Pyramids - Release Moves w/ Braced Inversions
+Pyramids - Release Moves w/ Braced Inversions

-- 1. Braced flips are allowed up to 1 1⁄4 flipping and 1 twisting rotation. - 2.
-Braced flips are allowed if direct physical contact is maintained with at least 1 top person at prep level or below and must be caught by at least 2 catchers. - Exception: Braced inversion to 2 1⁄2 high pyramids may be caught by 1 person. - 3.
-All braced inversions (including braced flips) that land in an upright position at prep level or above require at least 1 base and 1 additional spotter under the following conditions: - a.
-The base/spotter must be stationary. - b.
-The base/spotter must maintain visual contact with the top person throughout the entire transition. - c.
-The base/spotter may not be involved with any other skill or choreography when the transition is initiated. - (The dip to throw the top person is considered the initiation of the skill.) - G. Free released moves from 2 1⁄2 high pyramids - 1.
-May not land in a prone or inverted position. - 2.
-Are limited to 0 flipping and 1 twisting rotation. - H. One arm (1 arm) extended Paper Dolls require a spotter for each top person.
+- A. Braced flips are allowed up to 1 1⁄4 flipping and 1 twisting rotation. - B. Braced flips are allowed if direct physical contact is maintained with at least 1 top person at prep level or below and must be caught by at least 2 catchers.

+Exception: Braced inversion to 2 1⁄2 high pyramids may be caught by 1 person.

+- C. All braced inversions (including braced flips) that land in an upright position at prep level or above require at least 1 base and 1 additional spotter under the following conditions: - 1.
+The base/spotter must be stationary. - 2.
+The base/spotter must maintain visual contact with the top person throughout the entire transition. - 3.
+The base/spotter may not be involved with any other skill or choreography when the transition is initiated.
+(The dip to throw the top person is considered the initiation of the skill.)